IOCCC image by Matt Zucker

 ASCII whitespace includes ASCII tab, ASCII space, ASCII newline, ASCII formfeed, and ASCII carriage return.

-Take note that this secondary limit imposed by the IOCCC size tool obviates some of the need to #define C reserved words in an effort to get around the size limits of Rule 2.
+There a much less need to #define C reserved words in an effort to get around the size limits of Rule 2 - Size restrictions because of the iocccsize(1) algorithm.

 Jump to: top